 Scottish sculptor Ronald Rae first discovered his passion for carving granite at the age of fifteen.
-Now 50 years later, his dedication to granite remains undeterred despite the physical and mental effort that carving demands.
+Now almost 55 years later, his dedication to granite remains undeterred despite the physical and mental effort that carving demands.
 Working intuitively using only hand tools he is able to convey the tenderest of feelings on to one of the hardest stones in the world.

 The Ronald Rae Sculpture Exhibition of hand carved granite sculptures has been on tour in England since 1994 showing at major venues such as Sheffield, Milton Keynes, Regent’s Park, London, the Natural History Museum, the Yorkshire Sculpture Park, Holyrood Park, Edinburgh and currently at The Falkirk Wheel in Central Scotland.
 His best loved sculpture the Lion of Scotland is currently on exhibition in St Andrew Square Garden, Edinburgh.

 Each exhibition has varied in theme with new sculptures being added whilst others have found permanent homes.
 The current exhibition at The Falkirk Wheel includes Rae’s ten tonne Elephant Family.
 The sculptures were carved over the past twenty three years in the grounds of Cramond Kirk in Edinburgh.